xyegithub/myBlog/source/_posts/Config-Vim.md

    particular filetype. ` ~/.local/share/lunarvim/site/after/ftplugin` is
    created by `~/.local/share/lunarvim/lvim/lua/lvim/lsp/templates.lua` (see line 67).
 The server list is given in line 58.
 The content in the files in ftplugins is given in line 40.
+The `ft.lua` will call `lvim.lsp.manager` which is a function defined in `~/.local/share/lunarvim/lvim/lua/lvim/lsp/manager.lua`.
+It setup the lsp servers since when `ft.lua` is removed, the lsp server will not start.
 2. The configuration files of `nvim-lspconfig` are listed in `~/.local/share/lunarvim/site/pack/packer/start/nvim-lspconfig.git/lua/lspconfig/server_configurations`.
    Which can be modified.